Top of page

 Immune cells

-You have lots of specialised immune cells in your body.
-They circulate in your bloodstream and your lymphatic system checking for any germs that get past your body’s physical barriers.
+Specialised immune cells circulate in your bloodstream and your lymphatic system checking for any germs that get past your body’s physical barriers.
 They also check for any of your own cells that have become abnormal.

 Phagocytes

-• Neutrophils are the most common type of white blood cell.
-They make up about 70% of all your white blood cells.
-They are a type of phagocyte.
+• Neutrophils, which are the most common type of white blood cell.
 Neutrophils develop in your bone marrow and circulate in your bloodstream.
 They are very sensitive to the effects of chemotherapy and other cancer treatments, which can make your neutrophil counts low (neutropenia).
 If you have neutropenia, you have a higher than usual risk of infection.

-• Macrophages are an important type of phagocyte in your tissues.
-They break germs or damaged cells into smaller pieces.
+• Macrophages act in your tissues, breaking up germs or damaged cells into smaller pieces.
 They then ‘show’ the pieces to T cells, which activates the T cells.

 Lymphocytes